Management Information Systems (MISC)

 Pre-requisites: MISC 373 or CSCD 327.

-This course involves the analysis and design of business systems.
-It includes the structure and life cycle of systems.
+Involves the analysis and design of business systems.
+Includes the structure and life cycle of systems.
 The methodology of systems studies and the use of computer aided software engineering (CASE) tools are emphasized.
 Systems studies are undertaken utilizing cases and actual business systems projects.

 MISC 485.
 ADVANCED DATABASE APPLICATIONS DEVELOPMENT.
 4 Credits.